Why Do Exercise Needs Vary Between Individuals?

 Start low, and gradually increase stress and difficulty (safely).

 As you exercise, listen to your body.
 Pay attention to signs of fatigue, soreness, or discomfort.
+Revoer in between workouts with sauna or ice baths, or even both, to get back fresh and less sore.

 This feedback will guide you in adjusting the intensity and duration of your workouts.